-Concurrently with Algebra II Honors and English Teacher Recommendation
+Concurrently with Algebra II Honors and Math Teacher Recommendation

 Course Description: This course covers the following general topics of study: "exploring data", "planning and design of a study", "anticipating patterns" and "statistical inference".
 The class has required projects that require students to design surveys and experiments, gather data, analyze the data numerically and graphically and apply inferential statistics to draw conclusions for a population.
-Students will write formal reports on their project using statistical language.
+Students will write formal reports on their projects using statistical language.
 This course requires a strong reading comprehension ability.

-AP SPANISH LANGUAGE AND CULTURE Grades: 12 Credits: 5

-Course # 433 Full-Year Course Weighted Value: 1.4 Prerequisite: Teacher recommendation and successful completion and submission of summer assignment
+AP SPANISH LANGUAGE AND CULTURE Grade: 12 Credits: 5 Course # 433 Full-Year Course Weighted Value: 1.4 Prerequisite: Teacher recommendation and s successful completion and d submission of a summer assignment